fayeluna/oneko.js/README.md

 The default image is `oneko_original.gif` and it's still in the same directory as the changed file `oneko_trans.gif`.
 You can change the file in `oneko.js` under line 99.

+I also added a blackred, orange and a pink version.

 `let nekoFile = "./your_file.gif"`

 Original author: https://adryd.com